ryanklee/LLM-Workflow-Director/docs/domain_model.md

 12. ExternalToolIntegrator
     - Manages the integration of external tools and APIs
-    - Provides interfaces for LLM to utilize external tools
+    - Provides interfaces for Claude to utilize external tools

 13. MultiModalInputHandler
     - Supports processing of text and image inputs
     - Integrates multi-modal inputs into the workflow
+    - Leverages Claude's vision capabilities for image analysis

 14. AdaptiveLearningManager
-    - Implements adaptive learning for LLM tier selection
+    - Implements adaptive learning for Claude model selection
-    - Analyzes historical performance data to refine tier selection criteria
+    - Analyzes historical performance data to refine model selection criteria

 15. SecurityManager
     - Implements secure practices for handling sensitive information
     - Manages authentication and authorization
-    - Implements rate limiting for API calls
+    - Implements rate limiting for Claude API calls

 ## Relationships